-- Aircraft of transportation category Commercial Jet airplanes (models listed in Table 1) Turboprop airplanes (models listed in Table 2) - General Aviation (models listed in Table 3) - Public aircraft (models listed in Table 4) - Ultra-light vehicles - Private owned vehicle: including a Robinson R-22 helicopter registered in March 2011.
+- Aircraft of transportation category

+Commercial Jet airplanes (models listed in Table 1)

+Turboprop airplanes (models listed in Table 2)

+- General Aviation (models listed in Table 3)

+- Public aircraft (models listed in Table 4)

+- Ultra-light vehicles

+- Private owned vehicle

 A glossary of aviation and technical terms used in this document can be found in appendix 1.
 The major references are from the Civil Aviation Act of the Republic of China, Aviation Occurrences Investigation Act (AOIA), Regulations Governing the Investigation of Aviation Occurrence of Civil and Public Aircraft, the Aviation Occurrence Investigation Standard Operation Procedure, and ICAO publications etc.